meta-logic/coq-fll/README.md

 ### Building

-Typing "make" should suffice to compile the project:
+Typing "make" should suffice to compile the project (time ~7min):

 ```
 make